S2-group/software-design-vu/docs/assignment1.md

 Each quality requirement must be tagged with the corresponding quality attribute (see corresponding slides of the first lecture for knowing them).

-Maximum amount of pages for this section: 2
+Maximum number of words for this section: 1000

 ### Java libraries
 Author(s): `name of the team member(s) responsible for this section`